Best Visitor Insurance Plans in Canada – Compare 2026 Plans & Ratings Compared

 Introduction

 When a medical emergency strikes a visitor in Canada, it can drain families emotionally and financially.
 We’ve seen too many clients walk into our Canadian LIC office with regret in their eyes, saying, “We thought nothing would happen.”
 By then, a hospital bill had already landed, and no Visitor Insurance Coverage was in place to help them.
-In 2025, this scenario is still unfolding across the country, and we are here to stop it from happening to you.
+In 2026, this scenario continues to unfold across the country, and we are here to stop it from happening to you.

 Every week, we speak with concerned Canadians who are doing everything they can to prepare for a loved one’s arrival.
 Whether it’s a parent coming for the birth of a grandchild or a sibling flying in for a family reunion, one thing always becomes clear – no one plans for a medical emergency, but everyone is grateful when insurance does.